 When a financial crisis erupts (Europe, USA, China crash), these ‘phoney’ money would find their way back ‘home’ faster than a speeding bullet, resulting in severe price deflation and chaos.

 As for local properties, invest on cash flow and never capital appreciation.

-If you do not have the kind of connections or expertise, then my best wealth advice for you TODAY is to leave your money in the bank, despite the low-interest deposits.
+If you do not have the kind of connections or expertise, then my best wealth advice for property investors TODAY is to leave money in the bank, despite the low-interest deposits.
 Be patient to take advantage of massive opportunities to grow your wealth within the next few years when prices start tumbling down again.

 Please Remember: The Return of Money is more important than the Return on Money in any investments.